pgeu/pgeu-system/docs/confreg/emails.md

 All emails will automatically get a footer that says where it was sent from and that also includes an opt-out link.

+### Example

+Example for sending a CfP reminder to all speakers from previous year(s) without including speakers who already submitted a talk this year:

+* Go to "Send cross conference email"
+* Select the previous conference(s) for "Include"
+* Select "Speaker: all"
+* Select this year's conference for "Exclude"
+* Select "Speaker: all"

+Fill out all the other details, and send the email.

 ### Opt-out <a name="optout"></a>